Hey there! I’m Tina Dawson, the recipe developer, writer and photographer around these parts.

 I hate: horror movies (anything haunted by something without a corporeal form), mushrooms (except truffles), anything that crawls or slithers, chauvinistic men, women loyal to the patriarchy, walking barefoot on grass, climbing stairs, phone calls, sweating and nosy people.

 The fastest way to get me to do something is to tell me not to do it, or worse, that I can’t. 🙂

-You can also to get to know me a little better by subscribing to my end-of-the-month newsletter, where I write about non-food issues that I’m passionate about from a personal perspective – gender equality, the fight against patriarchy, environmental preservation, LGBTQ rights, that sorta thing.
+You can also to get to know me a little better by reading Perspective, where I write about social issues that I’m passionate about from a personal perspective – gender equality, the fight against patriarchy, environmental preservation, LGBTQ rights, that sorta thing.
 It’s something I started just a few months ago- what’s the point of having so many followers if I can’t use my voice to influence social change?
 And so, I try.